The Quantum Dynamics of Two-component Bose-Einstein Condensate: an $Sp(4,R)$ Symmetry Approach: Introduction

-In the single-component case, the behavior of the parameter in the Poincare disk is determined by the eigen-energy of the Hamiltonian.
-For real eigen-energy, the parameter stay within the Poincare disk, for imaginary one, the parameter approaches to the boundary.
-However, for the two-component case, the eigen-energies display a more complicated structure.
-We explicit derive the formula for the eigen-energies, and classify them into four cases.
+In the single-component case, the behavior of the parameter in the Poincare disk is determined by the eigenenergy of the Hamiltonian.
+For real eigenenergy, the parameter stay within the Poincare disk, for imaginary one, the parameter approaches to the boundary.
+However, for the two-component case, the eigenenergies display a more complicated nature.
+We explicitly derive the formula for the eigenenergies, and classify them into four cases.
 For each case, we reveal the behavior of the trajectory in the six-dimensional parameter space.
 Finally, our formalism allows us to study the dynamics of a physical observable such as the number operator.
 We explicitly prove the relation between the expectation value of the number operator and the polar coordinate of the six-dimensional parameter space.
 As a result, this connects the behavior of the trajectory in this parameter space and the behavior of the physical observable.

 The rest of this paper is organized as follows.
 In section \ref{sec:Ham}, we introduce the model Hamiltonian of two-component BEC.
 Making use of its $Sp(4,R)$ symmetry, we identify its ground state as the $Sp(4,R)$ coherent state, and establish its correspondence to a point in the six-dimensional space $SP(4,R)/U(2)$, which is dubbed as coherent state parameter (CSP) manifold.
-In section \ref{sec:dyn}, we reveal that the quantum dynamic evolutions can be understand as $Sp(4,R)$ group actions on the CSP manifold.
+In section \ref{sec:dyn}, we reveal that the quantum dynamic evolutions can be understood as $Sp(4,R)$ group actions on the CSP manifold.
 Different types of quantum dynamical evolution are represented by different types of curves in the CSP manifold.
-In section \ref{eigen}, the formula for the eigen-energies of the Bogoliubov Hamiltonian is explicitly derived.
+In section \ref{eigen}, the formula for the eigenenergies of the Bogoliubov Hamiltonian is explicitly derived.
 In section \ref{sec:geo}, the CSP manifold is described by a polar coordinate.
-The evolutions of expectation of observable operators can be understand by a similar group action method and was discussed in section \ref{sec:obs}.
+The evolutions of expectation of observable operators can be understood by a similar group action method and was discussed in section \ref{sec:obs}.
 Finally, we conclude in section \ref{sec:con}.